 1. Closed team space

-With Skype, you can connect with anyone, not just your colleagues.
-The list of contacts isn’t limited to those working in your company, which makes it a versatile tool for personal and business communication alike.
-In 2024, Skype still remains popular with many users thanks to its video calls and messaging features.
+With Skype, you could connect with anyone, not just your colleagues.
+The list of contacts wasn’t limited to those working in your company, making it a versatile tool for personal and business communication alike.
+Skype remained popular for years thanks to its video calls and messaging features.

-At the same time, it’s pretty strict in Slack—it’s just you and your team.
+Meanwhile, it’s pretty strict in Slack — it’s just you and your team.
 Your workplace is at the center of the platform.
 You can invite guests or external collaborators to specific channels.
 This structure reduces distractions and minimizes time-wasting chit-chat.
 As businesses focus on efficiency, Slack’s closed teams are a good way to streamline communication and boost productivity.

 2. Single notification center